+1. The programme aims to:
-- 1. The programme aims to: - educate students so that they can obtain a Bachelor of Science degree in Computer Science & Engineering, for which the final attainment levels described in paragraph 2 of this Article must be achieved. - enable students to gain admission to one of the Master's programmes following on directly from the Bachelor's programme, including the Master's programmes in Computer Science, Computer Engineering and Embedded Systems. - 2.
-In addition, the following specific final attainment levels must be achieved per programme: Specific final attainment levels for a Bachelor of Computer Science & Engineering:

-A graduate with a Bachelor's degree in Computer Science & Engineering:

-- has knowledge of the core concepts and basic methods of the field of computer science such as programming, software engineering, logic, fundamental computer science, databases, web technology, computer systems and networks, information systems and artificial intelligence, has the necessary mathematical knowledge such as a knowledge of calculus, linear algebra, probability theory and statistics, and is able to apply the above-mentioned knowledge to all kinds of problems in the field of computer science. - has been introduced, under supervision, to research and modelling in the field of computer science and is able to critically consult the scientific literature, analyse the underlying assumptions and determine the usability of ideas contained in the studied literature for performing the analysis and finding the solution to the studied problems. - 3. can formulate the requirements to be fulfilled by a software system, take and substantiate design decisions, effectively model the aspects involved, apply a suitable software engineering method in order to implement and finally test that system.
-In addition, the graduate is capable of making
+- educate students so that they can obtain a Bachelor of Science degree in Computer Science & Engineering, for which the final attainment levels described in paragraph 2 of this Article must be achieved, - enable students to gain admission to one of the Master's programmes following on directly from the Bachelor's programme, including the Master's programmes in Computer Science, Computer Engineering and Embedded Systems. - 2.
+The graduate - 1. is familiar with existing scientific knowledge in the field of computer science and has the competence to increase and develop this through study: - has knowledge of the core concepts and basic methods of the field of computer science such as programming, software engineering, logic, fundamental computer science, databases, web technology, computer systems and networks, information systems and artificial intelligence; - has the necessary mathematical knowledge, such as a knowledge of calculus, linear algebra, probability theory and statistics; - is aware of the role of computer science in its application fields; - can apply the above-mentioned knowledge to problems of limited complexity in the field of computer science and its application fields. - 2. is competent in carrying out research in the field of computer science under supervision: - has been introduced to research and in particular to modelling in the field of computer science, i.e. - can analyse problems in order to produce a research plan; - can use scientific literature to find solutions to studied problems; - can adapt and implement these solutions.

-- conscious design choices and considerations in which ethical and legal preconditions and socioeconomic consequences are adequately taken into account. - 4. has a scientific attitude and approach to computer science, i.e. he or she understands the scientific practice of computer science, is able to apply the learned methods and techniques in order to acquire, consolidate and expand his or her knowledge, is aware of links with other disciplines and of the uncertainty, ambiguity and limitations of knowledge, and has acquired the learning skills necessary to undergo further education of a professional or academic nature. - 5. can reflect critically on the field of study, i.e. he or she is able to adopt a critical approach towards and deliberate on his or her own arguments as well as those of others in order to subsequently arrive at a well-founded position, recognise and use reasoning methods, ask the right questions, and make and understand qualitative and quantitative statements in the specific field. - 6. can solve complex software design problems by working together in a professional manner within a team, also in a multidisciplinary environment, can assume different roles in the team, and is able to present the results of the work both orally and in writing to colleagues or non-colleagues. - 7. is aware of the socio-economic consequences and ethical and legal consequences that ill-considered, incorrect or poorly designed systems can have, and can account for a developed computer science artefact (software, algorithm, database, system, etc.) with respect to the responsible use of data and algorithms and the software development process followed.
+- 3. has a systematic approach in designing software and software systems: - can formulate the requirements to be fulfilled by software and software systems; - can take and substantiate design decisions, taking into account technical, ethical preconditions and socio-economic consequences; - can effectively model the aspects involved; - can choose and apply a suitable software engineering method in order to implement and test that system. - 4. has a scientific attitude and approach to computer science: - is inquisitive and has an attitude of lifelong learning; - has a systematic approach, e.g. in hypothesis driven problem solving or engineering software; - has the knowledge and the skills to use, justify and assess concepts and theories in computer science as to their value for research and can adapt these for his or her own use; - has insight into the scientific practice in computer science (research system, relation with clients, publication system, importance of integrity, etc.); - knows the methods and techniques used in the scientific practice of computer science and can apply them under supervision; - is aware of the limitations of science. - 5. has the basic skills to critically reflect on the field of computer science: - can adopt a critical approach towards and deliberate on his or her own arguments as well as those of others in order to subsequently arrive at a well-founded position; - can recognise and use reasoning methods, ask the right questions, and make and understand qualitative and quantitative statements in the field of computer science. - 6. is competent in co-operating and communicating: - can work in a professional manner within an international team to solve complex software design problems with fellow computer scientists or others; - can present the results of the work both orally and in writing to fellow computer scientists or others. - 7. takes account of the ethical, temporal and social context: - can analyse and discuss the socio-economic, ethical and legal consequences that illconsidered, incorrect or poorly designed systems can have; - can account for a developed computer science artefact (software, algorithm, database, system, etc.) with respect to the responsible use of data and algorithms and the software development process followed.